Shashi1024/Sample/Expr.md

 **Q73.** The most appropriate complementary closing to a letter addressed to your younger brother is

-1. Yours truly,
+1. Yours sincerely,
-2. Yours faithfully,
+2. Yours truly,
-3. Yours affectionately,
+3. Yours faithfully,
-4. Yours obediently,
+4. Yours affectionately,

 ---